 The scope of work includes the construction, operation and maintenance of the facility, which is projected to displace 3.8 million litres of diesel fuel annually and save an estimated 9,900 tonnes of CO2 each year over the contract period.

-Under the terms of the agreement, Pilbara Minerals also has the option to purchase the facility outright in the future.
-There also is room in the design for future expansion of the solar array’s capacity and possible inclusion of battery storage.
+Under the terms of the agreement, Pilbara Minerals has the option to purchase the facility outright in the future.
+There is also room in the design for future expansion of the solar array’s capacity and possible inclusion of battery storage for further cost and energy savigns.

 Pilbara Minerals officials called the installation of the array an “important demonstration of the company’s commitment to implementing environmentally friendly power solutions” within its existing pledge to transition to net-zero emissions (scope 1 and 2) in the decade commencing 2040.